aholstenson/miio/docs/ios-token-without-reset.md

 ![hexyl output](images/hexyl-output.jpg)

-the token is the part enclosed in the yellow circle
+the token (32 characters) is the part enclosed in the yellow circle